 - Salpingo-oophorectomy — removal of the ovaries and fallopian tubes (may be combined with any of the above procedures)

 You may have a hysterectomy if your uterus is causing health problems that cannot be treated by other means.
 Some reasons a woman may have a hysterectomy to:

 - Treat cancers, such as uterine, endometrial and ovarian cancers

 - Remove uterine fibroids

-- Treat conditions, such as chronic pelvic pain and heavy bleeding
+- Treat chronic pelvic pain and heavy bleeding

 Open Abdominal Hysterectomy